arenaxr/arena-docs/content/3d-content/scan-tools.md

 ## **NeRF**

-[NeRF](https://wikipedia.org/wiki/Neural_radiance_field) or "neural radiance field" is an AI-based method of building s 3D model from 2D images.
+[NeRF](https://wikipedia.org/wiki/Neural_radiance_field) or "neural radiance field" is an AI-based method of building a 3D model from 2D images.

 | App Name | Quality / 10 | Time to Use | Difficulty / 10 | Other notes |
 | -- | -- | -- | -- | -- |